LindaNSIP/usecases/docs/common/content_templates/business.md

 1. Data management and disposal?

-2. Is data deletion scheduled, end of contract, on school request?
+2. Is data deletion:

+   * scheduled or end of contract?

+   * On school request?
+Protocol

-3. Copy of all information on request?
+3. Copy of all info to record level on request?

-4. On termination of contract, all data must be returned to school and deleted from vendor systems
+4. On end of contract, data returned/deleted?

 ##### Development and Change Management Process

-1. Provider should follow standardised processes for code change management
+1. Standard procedures for server code management?

-2. Specific to use case instance
+2. Processes audited?

-3. Provider should notify school of changes in information handling
+3. Notify school of critical changes?

 ##### Audits and Standards

-1. Provider must allow security & privacy audit by school

-2. Provider should have security operations externally audited
+1. Can school/system audit records?

+2. External audit of provider?

-3. Provider should comply with external standard
+3. Security standard compliance?

 ##### Test and Development Environments

-1. Live student data should not be used in non-production environments
+1. Live data in non-production environments?

-2. Non-production environments need not be as secure as production
+2. Non-production environment security?

 ##### Data Breach, Incident Investigation and Response

-1. At minimum, school informed immediately, will require escalation from principal

-2. Vendor must have logging capability agreed with school, including making logs available to school and police
+1. Data breach process?

+2. Security investigation and log monitoring?

 ####  Key data elements privacy settings (Links)